inventhouse/statemachine/sled.md

 - Error action?  fire the unrecognized handler deliberately
     - would need a reference to the sm, not sure how to do that right now

+- named tests & actions?
+- good way to allow multiple actions to apply to a line

 - NO: fold DSL into main statemachine? - unless I figure a better way to do tests and actions than hardcoded maps, just no.
     - maybe hoist some of the tests or actions, though